The Delta Force: Critical response

 Rotten Tomatoes, a review aggregator, reports as of September 2022 that 15% of 13 surveyed critics gave the film a positive review; the average rating is 4.1/10.
 On Metacritic the film has a weighted average score of 37 out of 100, based on 9 critics, indicating "generally unfavorable reviews".
 Roger Ebert of the Chicago Sun Times, gave it three out of four stars and called it "a well-made action film that tantalizes us with its parallels to real life."
 Vincent Canby of The New York Times wrote that it "will be the 1986 film all others will have to beat for sheer, unashamed, hilariously vulgar vaingloriousness."
 Variety described it as "an exercise in wish fulfillment for those who favor using force instead of diplomacy."
 Kevin Thomas of the Los Angeles Times wrote in his review: " ...of so big a project, The Delta Force is drawn out and complicated."
 Gene Siskel of the Chicago Tribune gave the film one star out of four and called it "a prime example" of "second-rate action pictures" and added, "The action in Beirut is more appropriate for a bad James Bond film than for a subject that has been all too real lately.
 Norris gets off shooting rocket launchers from his specially built motorcycle, and we sit there stunned at the movie industry's ability to make money off any tragedy."
 Paul Attanasio of The Washington Post called the film "one of those disaster movies that Hollywood was churning out 10 years ago," which "doesn't even deliver on its own sordid level.
 There isn't any action till 70 minutes into the film—and that's a pallid car chase, immediately deflated by composer Alan Silvestri's idiotic disco fanfare.
 After the car chase, it's another 30 minutes till you can watch Chuck do any karate."

 "I felt better after that film was made," said Norris.
 "I did, I swear to God.
 I think it's a way for other people to release their tensions.
 I think it's good therapy.

-Jack Shaheen listed The Delta Force in his "Worst List" of films with anti-Arab stereotypes.

-Other media

 Sequels

 Marvin did publicity for the film, which was rare for him.
 He said the movie was "a good flick" and admitted "but I guess I might be protecting myself, keeping the doors open" with Cannon.
 "There aren't too many firm film offers these days that guarantee money up front."
 Marvin was considering doing a sequel where Delta Force would rescue hostages after a terrorist skyjacking of a luxury liner.

 Cannon announced they would make a TV series.
 This did not eventuate.
 However the film led to two sequels; Delta Force 2: The Colombian Connection in 1990 and Delta Force 3: The Killing Game in 1991.

 Novelization

-A novelization based on the film by Joel Norst titled The Delta Forcet, was released in 1986.
+A novelization based on the film by Joel Norst titled The Delta Force, was released in 1986.